auca/com.391/Project.md

 ![Box](https://i.imgur.com/UBmVOt2.png)

-Use the second version of the engine from the previous task and add `sphere_test.cpp` and `box_test.cpp` test files to the tests directory.
-Change the `CMakeLists.txt` build config to accommodate the new tests.
+Use the second version of the engine from the previous task and add `sphere_test.cpp` and `box_test.cpp` files to the tests directory.
+Change the `CMakeLists.txt` build configuration to accommodate the new tests.

 Create functions

 ```cpp